 Over 300 IWO members died in the war.
-Men like [INAUDIBLE], a Ukrainian, [INAUDIBLE], an Italian, [INAUDIBLE], Hungarian, Steinberg, Jewish, [INAUDIBLE], Spanish, Smith, Negro, men and women from every national group.
+Men like Stelmach, a Ukrainian, Mordetto, an Italian, Velma, Hungarian, Steinberg, Jewish, Peres, Spanish, Smith, Negro, men and women from every national group.
 Over 8,000 members served in the armed forces.
 On the home front, IWO members gave of their utmost to win the war.
 Loyalty to America was shown in action.

 A vice president of the IWO paid tribute to its war record.
-Congressman Vito Mark Antonio.
+Congressman Vito Marcantonio.

 - I know the International Workers Order.
 I'm proud to be its vice president.
 During the war, the International Workers Order gave unstintingly of its sons, its blood, and its money.
 So much so that President Roosevelt praised the International Workers Order and it was also commended by the Treasury Department.

 The International Workers Order, throughout the war, placed the interests of winning the war against fascism above everything else.
 The record of the International Workers Order throughout the war is one of deeds and not words.
 It is the outstanding and best fraternal order in these United States.